k3jph/k3jph.github.io/teaching.md

 Teaching is the opportunity to share the joy and passion of the material with others who might engage it.
-In the classroom, my first goal is to extend to my students the intuitive understanding of the material.
+In the classroom, my first goal is to extend to my students an intuitive understanding of the material.
 As students approach economics and the underlying mathematics, some are easily intimidated and retreat from participation and learning.
 Hands-on instruction is an effective approach for reaching that intuitive understanding, but not always practical.

 I began teaching with the University of Maryland Global Campus in undergraduate mathematics and statistics.
 My belief that mathematics is a fundamental life skill, on par with reading and writing, has earned me a reputation as a "math evangelist."
-Working principally with online students, it is difficult to provide students the feedback necessary to support and nurture a healthy mathematical skill set.
+Working principally with online students, it is difficult to provide students with the feedback necessary to support and nurture a healthy mathematical skill set.
 I tried several approaches to work with students settling on developing a number of custom interactive tools using